Home Blog What is GDPR in India: GDPR vs DPDPA Global Compliance Guide

 1. Up to €10 million or 2% of global annual revenue, whichever is higher, for less severe violations

-These substantial penalties have led to significant fines against major tech companies, with some reaching hundreds of millions of euros.
+These substantial penalties have led to significant GDPR fines against major tech companies, with some reaching hundreds of millions of euros.

 DPDPA Penalties